whole-communities-whole-health/wcwh-repo-template/GITFLOW.md

 ## Create a new branch (give your branch its own unique informative name)
-A suggested branch name is `feature/your_username/` or `feature/your_username/name_of_feature` If you are fixing a bug, you could use `bugfix/your_username` or `bugfix/your_username/name_of_bug`
+A suggested branch name is `feature/your_username/` or `feature/your_username/name_of_feature` If you are fixing a bug, you could use `bugfix/your_username` or `bugfix/your_username/name_of_bug` It's good practice to include your username in cases where other people may contribute to the same repository.

 ```
 git branch feature/jdoe